aws-samples/amazon-sagemaker-reusable-components/README.md

 To implement reusable, reproducible, and governed custom components in your SageMaker environment, you can use a SageMaker project.
 A SageMaker project is a self-sufficient end-to-end ML component, which can be instantiated and used by the entitled users of SageMaker Studio.
 A project is delivered and provisioned via AWS Service Catalog and contains all resources, artifacts, source code, and permissions, which are needed to perform a designated task or a whole workflow in your SageMaker environment.

 You can provision a SageMaker project directly in Studio IDE or via [SageMaker API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateProject.html).
-The provisioning happens under a designated [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) role, which assumed by AWS Service Catalog and contains permission specifically needed to perform project template deployment.
+The provisioning happens under a designated [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) role, which assumed by AWS Service Catalog and contains permission specifically needed to perform project template deployment and creation of resources.
 The Service Catalog-based approach allows you and your ML team to provision any custom ML components and workflows centrally without requiring each ML user to have high-profile permission policies or going via a manual and non-reproducible individual deployment process.

-By implementing custom reusable components in with SageMaker projects, you can separate the development, testing, and deployment process for ML components from their employment.
+By implementing custom reusable components in with SageMaker projects, you can separate the development, testing, and deployment process for ML components from their employment, and follow the best MLOps practices.

 This solution shows step-by-step how to author and employ such a reusable component on example of a specific ML use case.

 ## Use case
-As an example of an ML workflow, delivered as a [custom SageMaker project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-custom.html), we take a use case of an automated pipeline for data transformation and ingestion into [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/).
-This workflow combines various AWS services and SageMaker components, such as [AWS Lambda](https://aws.amazon.com/lambda/), [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/), [AWS CodePipeline](https://aws.amazon.com/codepipeline/), and [AWS CodeBuild](https://aws.amazon.com/codebuild/) to create a self-contained ML component, which you can directly use in your own solution or architecture.
+As an example of an ML workflow, delivered as a [custom SageMaker project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-custom.html), we take a use case of an automated pipeline for data transformation and ingestion into [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/) (FS).
+This workflow combines various AWS services and SageMaker components, such as [AWS Lambda](https://aws.amazon.com/lambda/), [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/), [AWS CodePipeline](https://aws.amazon.com/codepipeline/), and [AWS CodeBuild](https://aws.amazon.com/codebuild/) to deliver a self-contained ML component, which you can directly use in your own solution or architecture.

 The following diagram shows the functional view of the workflow.